Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Major depression is also known as major depressive disorder.
-The most recognised symptom is low mood and loss of interest in activities that were once considered pleasurable.
-These symptoms can be mild, moderate or severe, but will probably interfere with daily life and relationships.
-The low mood will persist for at least 2 weeks, and will be experienced on most days.
+These symptoms can be mild, moderate or severe, but usually interfere with your daily life and relationships.
+The low mood persists for at least 2 weeks, and will be experienced on most days.
 Sub-types of major depression include:

 • melancholic depression, a severe form of depression that includes physical as well as emotional symptoms

-• psychotic depression, which includes hallucinations (hearing or seeing people or things that aren't there); delusions (false beliefs that other people don’t experience or agree with); or paranoia (feeling suspicious of other people or feeling that everyone is against them).
+• psychotic depression, which includes hallucinations (hearing or seeing people or things that aren't there); delusions (false beliefs that other people don’t experience or agree with); or paranoia (feeling suspicious of other people or feeling that everyone is against them)

 Symptoms of depressive episodes are similar to those of major depression.
 People who have bipolar disorder can also experience episodes of psychosis (hallucinations, delusions and/or paranoia).